ufcpp/ContextFreeTask/readme.md

 ### What ContextFreeTask does

-This struct ignores synchronization context at all.
-In other words,

-- `await` operations in the methods which return `ContextFreeTask` capture no context
+The methods which return `ContextFreeTask` do not capture the synchronization context.
-- `await` operations on `ContextFreeTask` capture no context

 For example, you can use this as following: